 - Liquid Nitrogen Cooling Accessory (LNCA) with the DSC Heat Exchanger

 - DSC Cooling Can.

-- Refrigerated Cooling System (RCS)
+- Refrigerated Cooling System (RCS).

-This section describes how to install the Cooling Can on the DSC 2920.
-The installation of the LNCA and the RCS with the DSC 2920 can be found in the literature accompanying those accessories.
+This section describes how to install the Cooling Can on the DSC 2920 CE.
+Procedures for installing the LNCA and the RCS with the DSC 2920 CE can be found in the literature accompanying those accessories.